.

 Average for my use 12.8 litres.
 (August 2006)

-This compares just as good as the regular 6 cylinder family sedan if not better around town.
+This compares well as a regular 6 cylinder family sedan if not better around town.

 Australian Toyota Prado Recalls.